storj/drpc/drpcmanager/README.md

 	// remote client.
 In other words, it only includes the time that the client
 	// could delay before invoking an RPC.
 If zero or negative, no timeout is used.
 	InactivityTimeout time.Duration

+	// Internal contains options that are for internal use only.
+	Internal drpcopts.Manager
 }
 ```